hannemann/web-components/README.md

 ### Elements

-Add an elements getter that returns an object of `key`: `selector` pairs.
+Add an elements getter that returns an object of `key`: `css-selector` pairs.
-The selected elements are mapped to the key.
+The selected elements are mapped to instance properties named `key`.

 ```javascript
   /** @inheritdoc */